 For more on the planets and how to locate them, browse

-for additional information on this comet and others visible in April.
+for additional information on this comet and others visible this month.

 A free star map for April can be downloaded at